-How to Get Into Vanderbilt University: Admissions Data and Strategies
+How to Get Into Vanderbilt: Acceptance Rate and Strategies

 In 1999, Vanderbilt received under 10,000 applications and sported an acceptance rate of 61%.
-The turn of the millennium saw annual incremental increases in selectivity that led to Vandy’s acceptance rate hitting an all-time low 6.1% in 2022.
+The turn of the millennium saw annual incremental increases in selectivity that led to the Vanderbilt acceptance rate hitting an all-time low of 5.6% in 2023.
 If you are a regular reader of our content, you know that we frequently point out staggering drops in admit rates at elite universities over the last decade or two.
 We cite these statistics not to scare you, but to make sure you and the influential voices in your lives (parents, family friends, peers, older siblings, teachers, and counselors) are up to speed on just how competitive many top schools are today.

 If you told an adult who was a Commodore alum from another era, or even just a decade ago, that you have a 1400 SAT and mostly ‘A’s in AP courses, they would instantly congratulate you on joining the Vanderbilt family.
 Based on old criteria, their optimism would be warranted.
 Yet, today, a student with a 1400 SAT would find themselves well below the 25th percentile of attending freshmen.

-Given how rapidly the admissions landscape at Vanderbilt has shifted, the aim of this article is to provide you with and understanding of the following topics:
+Given how rapidly the admissions landscape at Vanderbilt has shifted, the aim of this article is to provide you with an understanding of the following topics: